Andrea-vicari/Deploy-Mern-API-Render/README.md

-# EXPRESS SERVER DEPLOYED ON RENDER.COM
+# M.E.R.N DEPLOYED ON RENDER.COM
 Installation on MERN on render.com

 ### RECAP at 16/01